Home

 As a fresher, your education is one of your strongest assets.
 This section should detail your academic background, including:

-Your skills section is where you highlight both hard and soft skills that make you a suitable candidate for the job.
+Your resume skills section is where you highlight both hard and soft skills that make you a suitable candidate for the job.

 Even if you’re a fresher, you likely have some experience that’s worth showcasing.
 This could be internships, part-time jobs, volunteer work, or even significant academic projects.